Writing Bad Checks can Cause Problems

-If you write bad checks, you’re setting yourself up for trouble.
-You’ll end up paying a lot in fees, you’ll lose the ability to write checks in the future, you risk legal troubles, and your credit can suffer.
-If you’ve already written a check (or are thinking about it), find out what you’re getting yourself into – and what you can do about it.
+Writing bad checks can cause trouble in several different ways.
+You’re likely to pay significant fees, you may lose the ability to write checks in the future, you risk legal problems, and your credit can suffer.
+If you’ve already written a check (or are thinking about it), learn what can go wrong—and what you can do to avoid problems.

-If you’ve received a rubber check, see How Returned Checks Work.
+If you received a rubber check, see How Returned Checks Work.
 You’ll find out what caused the problem, how to solve it, and how to prevent it in the future.

-A bad check is a check that your bank does not pay on.
-When you write a check, the payee (the person, business, or organization that you’re paying) will deposit the check to their bank account or try to cash it.
-The check will then be sent to your bank—possibly very quickly if it’s converted to an electronic check – and your bank will check to see if you have that money available in your account.
+A bad check is a check that a check writer’s bank does not pay on.
+When you write a check, the payee (the person, business, or organization that you’re paying) typically deposits the check to their bank account or tries to cash it.
+That bank then submits the check to your bank—possibly very quickly, by converting it to an electronic check.
+At that point, your bank verifies if you have funds available in your account to complete the payment.

 If you don’t have the funds available, you’ve written a bad check.
-Sometimes this is intentional: you know you don’t have the money, but you write the check anyway (which is a bad idea).
-In other cases, it’s an accident (you thought you had the money available):
+Sometimes this is intentional: You know you don’t have the money, but you write the check anyway (which is a bad idea).
+In other cases, it’s an accident.
+There are several reasonable causes for believing you have money available:

-Whether it happens on purpose or by accident, the results are generally the same (assuming you don’t make a habit out of it).
+Whether it happens on purpose or by accident, the results are typically the same—assuming you don’t make a habit out of it.
 So, what happens if you write a bad check?

 Fees and Expenses